1901 Wesleyan Methodists football team

-The 1901 Wesleyan Methodists football team was an American football team that represented Wesleyan University as a member of the Triangular Football League (TFL) during the 1901 college football season.
-In its third season under head coach Robert P. Wilson, the team compiled a 3–6–1 record and was outscored by a total of 102 to 72.
+The 1901 Wesleyan Methodists football team represented Wesleyan University as a member of the Triangular Football League (TFL) during the 1901 college football season.
+In their third season under head coach Robert P. Wilson, the Methodists compiled an overall record of 3–6–1 with a mark of 1–1 in conference play, placing second in the TFL.
 The team played home games at Andrus Field in Middletown, Connecticut.